-Figure 5.6 Data from Davies and Taylor (1943) on the mean radius and central elevation of a bubble in oil generated by a spark-initiated explosion of 1.32×106 ergs situated 6.05cm below the free surface.
-The two measures of the bubble radius are one half of the horizontal span (triangles) and one quarter of the sum of the horizontal and vertical spans (circles).
-Theoretical calculations using Equation 5.78 indicated by the solid lines.
+Figure 5.6: Data from Davies and Taylor (1943) on the mean radius and central elevation of a bubble in oil generated by a spark-initiated explosion of $1.32 \times 10^6 \ ergs$ situated 6.05 cm below the free surface.
+The two measures of the bubble radius are one half of the horizontal span ( $\Delta$ ) and one quarter of the sum of the horizontal and vertical spans ( $\odot$ ).
+Theoretical calculations using Equation (5.78) are indicated by the solid lines.

-Another application of this analysis is to the translation of cavitation bubbles near walls.
-Here the motivation is to understand the development of impulsive loads on the solid surface (see Section 3.6), and therefore the primary focus is on bubbles close to the wall so that the solution described above is of limited value since it requires $h \gg R$.
-However, as discussed in Section 3.5, considerable progress has been made in recent years in developing analytical methods for the solution of the inviscid free surface flows of bubbles near boundaries.
-One of the concepts that is particularly useful in determining the direction of bubble translation is based on a property of the flow first introduced by Kelvin (see Lamb 1932) and called the Kelvin impulse.
-This vector property applies to the flow generated by a finite particle or bubble in a fluid; it is denoted by I{Ki} and defined by where φ is the velocity potential of the irrotational flow, S_B is the surface of the bubble, and n_i is the outward normal at that surface (defined as positive into the bubble).
+the concepts that is particularly useful in determining the direction of bubble translation is based on a property of the flow first introduced by Kelvin (see Lamb 1932) and called the Kelvin impulse.
+This vector property applies to the flow generated by a finite particle or bubble in a fluid; it is denoted by $I{Ki}$ and defined by where $\phi$ is the velocity potential of the irrotational flow, $S_B$ is the surface of the bubble, and $n_i$ is the outward normal at that surface (defined as positive into the bubble).
 If one visualizes a bubble in a fluid at rest, then the Kelvin impulse is the impulse that would have to be applied to the bubble in order to generate the motions of the fluid related to the bubble motion.
 Benjamin and Ellis (1966) were the first to demonstrate the value of this property in determining the interaction between a growing or collapsing bubble and a nearby boundary (see also Blake and Gibson 1987).